jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 312 Creditors may accept composition by passing preliminary resolution
 (1) The creditors of a bankrupt may accept a composition in satisfaction of the debts due to them from the bankrupt by passing a special resolution (the preliminary resolution) that contains the terms of the composition.
-(2) If there is more than 1 class of creditor, the delay of 1 class in accepting, or the failure of 1 class to accept, does not prevent any other of the classes from accepting the composition.
+(2) If there is more than 1 class of creditor, the delay of one class in accepting, or the failure of one class to accept, does not prevent any other of the classes from accepting the composition.

 ### 313 Confirming resolution
 (1) The composition is ineffective unless the creditors confirm the composition by passing a special resolution (the confirming resolution).